 Some of you have asked if The Cloisters are really worth a visit.
-I will share with you my experience of this museum that I had the chance to visit at spring time.
+I will share with you my experience of this museum that I had the chance to visit in springtime.
 Follow me!

 What’s the history behind The Cloisters?